 Her work explores the nature of pain, cultural displacement in a polarized world, and futurisms in the face of destruction, all in dialogue with multitudinous traditions of Black cultural production.

 Faith has shared her poetry at national arts centres such as the Art Gallery of York University, the Harbourfront Centre, and the Winter Garden Theatre.
+She has received performance training from Soulpepper Theatre, the Paprika Festival, the AMY Project, the Toronto Poetry Slam, and Our Bodies, Our Stories, a mentorship program for queer and trans artists of colour facilitated by Kama La Mackerel.
 From 2021 to 2023 she was curator of the Atwater Poetry Project, one of Montreal’s longest-running English-language reading series, showcasing a national platform of writers.

 Born in T’karonto/Toronto, Dish with One Spoon treaty territory, she was raised in the proudly working class and immigrant community of Scarborough.
 She now writes, learns, and wanders in Tiohtià:ke/Mooniyang/Montreal, the unceded territory of the Kanien'kehá:ka people.